mrtoronto/PubmedScraper/README.md

 # Pubmed_Scraper

+The main script will scrap articles from pubmed based on parameters set in the script.

-The main script allows you to import an ID list as a .txt file (by entering I) or to enter a query search (by entering Q).
+The main_CLI script runs from the terminal and allows you to import an ID list as a .txt file (by entering I) or to enter a query search (by entering Q).

 - By entering I, the user is prompted for a filename.
 An example ID list has been provided.